When people are financially invested, they want a return. When people are emotionally invested, they want to contribute.

 Employee benefits is a varied and wide-reaching topic that can boost productivity, engagement and the business bottom line.

 But such a broad topic needs careful consideration.
-Take a look at four ways you can improve your benefits offering.
+Take a look at our four employee benefit ideas that you can use to improve your offering.

 1. Prioritise wellness and work-life balance

 526,000 UK workers suffered from work-related stress, depression or anxiety in 2016/17